 The Kitchen Sink

-veggie broth (or water, but broth is tastier) for desired consistency
+- vegetable broth or water, but broth is tastier for desired consistency

 Steam squash and apple until tender.
 Remove from heat (keep the lid on) and add spinach.
 When spinach is limp, put veggies, grain, avocado and basil leaf into blender and blend.
 Add broth as needed.
 You can add extra grain at the end to make it chunkier for toddlers.